openplans/openblock-old/docs/main/scraper_tutorial.rst

 work was in save(), doing address parsing and geocoding.

 But you do have to understand how (and when) to implement those three methods.
-It's highly recommended that you read ``ebdata.retrieval.scrapers.list_detail`` and ``ebdata.retrieval.scrapers.newsitem_list_detail``.
+It's highly recommended that you read the source code for ``ebdata.retrieval.scrapers.list_detail`` and ``ebdata.retrieval.scrapers.newsitem_list_detail``.

 For a more complex example that does use detail pages and custom